OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 passwords and reuse passwords.
 They won’t consistently use a password manager, and when they do, there’s a chance that they’ll expose themselves to significant risk by losing control of (or access to) their password vault.
-Offering strategies to minimize the effect of that “risk seeking behaviour” is possibly the most valuable advice that can be given to participants.
+Offering strategies to minimize the effect of that "risk seeking behaviour" is possibly the most valuable advice that can be given to participants.

 Create a hierarchy accounts.
 For example, passwords for really core